Shi Xinning: Life and work

-Visual Style & Themes
+Visual style and themes

 Xinning relies heavily on the usage of icons and visual themes from the Chinese Cultural Revolution, particularly the likeness of Mao Zedong.
 Xinning's art deals with impossibility and anachronism, as Xinning introduces Mao into impossible situations.
 Xinning never paints Mao in a more accurate or relevant time period or location, as Xinning entirely avoids painting Mao in the 1960s and 1970s.

 The majority of Xinning's work is done in black and white, and color works usually use sepia tones.
 This color scheme choice by Xinning, along with his reproduction of famous press photographs from history, helps establish his "photographic" or "newspaper" style.
 Xinning himself confirms this interpretation of his style, as he often compares his work with that of a film director.
 Xinning portrays his scenes with a high level of detail, which gives his pictures a photorealistic appearance.
 Xinning also uses very subtle brushwork, which helps support his illusion that his paintings are historical photos.